 Raised Outdoor Living Area - Uncovered areas such as porches, decks, platforms, and retained areas which extend three (3) feet or more above grade.

-Retaining Wall - A wall or terraced combination of walls, including, planters, negative edge pools, used solely to retain more than eighteen inches (18") of material, or-water, but not or to support or to provide a foundation or wall for a building.
+Retaining Wall - A wall or terraced combination of walls, including, planters, negative edge pools, used solely to retain more than eighteen inches (18") of material, water, or to support or to provide a foundation or wall for a building.